vikashkr117/machinelearningblr.github.io/_docs/01-quick-start-guide.md

 We are _shamelessly_ following the basics taught by [Andrej Karpathy](http://karpathy.github.io/) taught in Stanford in 2016.

-**Note:** If you are aleady well versed in Python then, you can directly follow **half** of the content hosted at[CS231n](cs231n.github.io).
+**Note:** If you are aleady well versed in Python then, you can directly follow **half** of the content hosted at [CS231n](cs231n.github.io).
 We will cover Computer Vision technologies like OpenCV, dLib, etc. Our Meetups would go through this content, so you get to ask, discuss and get your hands directly in real!
 {: .notice--info}

 ## Start the Tutorial